Secure SDLC: The Best Advice for Securing Your Code and Application Data in 2022 and Beyond

 The above will lead to a higher sense of security ownership for the developers.
 The saying “you code it – you ship it – you own it” will increasingly apply to security issues as well.

 The application security (AppSec) market is booming, and security awareness and responsibilities are also branching out.
-Application security tooling will continue to become simpler and easier to use, and will not require as much deep security expertise to implement or leverage them.
+Application security tooling will continue to become simpler and easier to use and will not require as much deep security expertise to implement or leverage them.
 This will make the benefits easier to receive with less previous security expertise required.

-As cloud adoption increases, so will the usage of native, built in, fully managed CI/CD platforms, such as GitHub Actions, which provide a broad range of security related actions (steps) you can leverage to make sure your pipelines are secure and also include all the relevant mitigations for your use case.
+As cloud adoption increases, so will the usage of native, built in, fully managed CI/CD platforms, such as GitHub Actions, which provide a broad range of security related actions (steps) you can leverage to make sure your pipelines are secure and include all the relevant mitigations for your use case.
 We predict the adoption of managed CI/CD solutions will increase, and therefore allow for simpler onboarding of new security related capabilities in your CI/CD pipelines.

 The mission of everyone involved in implementing DevSecOps is to deliver high quality, reliable and secure software.
 As DevSecOps becomes more widely adopted, and the tooling surrounding it improves (such as cosign), we predict that the guarantee of knowing the software you release is indeed the very same software that will reach your end users without being maliciously modified will greatly increase in the upcoming years.
 The entire software marketplace will benefit from increased peace of mind.

+DevOps isn’t a new culture or mindset, it has been around for well over a decade.
+Today’s IT environment demands and necessitates a shift in mindset.
 Relying on an older DevOps mindset will leave your products vulnerable, which is why it’s time to adopt the DevSecOps mindset.

-A common myth being the fact that following DevSecOps principles takes too much time – the opposite is the truth – shifting left and finding security issues early on in your SDLC can save you plenty of time closing security holes in your production environments.
+There are many myths about DevSecOps, but the most important one you may need to look past may be that following DevSecOps principles takes too much time.
+The opposite is the truth – shifting left and finding security issues early on in your SDLC can save you plenty of time closing security holes in your production environments.

 In fact, any effort put into securing your SDLC and strengthening your DevSecOps processes is time well spent.

-You shouldn’t fall victim to these myths.
+Don't fall victim to these myths.
 Instead, it’s time to look to the future of DevOps and keep an eye on future trends.
 With so many security tools becoming increasingly available – there is no reason not to include them in your CI/CD flows and increase protection.